godzilla-reject/fobb/400 Content/Fable of the Behemoth Breakers CRB.md

 1. Never work for free.
 2. Always split profits with equity.
 3. Seek crowns before favors.
+If your Company's Wealth is below 4, it automatically becomes demoralized.
 **Vow of Perfect Anonymity**

 ### Company Areas